jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

  **SNYK** - Uses real time semantic code analysis based on machine learning to determine code issues such as dead code, type inference, data flow issues, API misuse, and type mismatches for Java, JavaScript, TypeScript, and Python.

- **CodeQL** - GitHub's built in code analysis tool for finding vulnerabilites and bugs in codebases.
+ **CodeQL** - GitHub's built-in code analysis tool for finding vulnerabilities and bugs in codebases.
 It supports JavaScript/Typescript, Python, and Ruby, which are the languages used by Canvas LMS.
-The tool can be easily integrated to most codebases and can be setup to run throughout the CI/CD pipeline.
+The tool can be easily integrated to most codebases and can be set up to run throughout the CI/CD pipeline.

 **grep** - The Unix command-line tool `grep` was used in conjunction with the ```find`` utility to look for text strings indicative of potential security vulnerabilities.
 The grep utility is not designed specifically for scanning code, but it is very useful for locating potential issues for manual analysis.